cjpitre/techx15plus/README.md

 ### Mod Summary
 - 15x multiplier on most repeatable techs **_crashing possible when adding a lot of a single research in the queue at the same time_**
-- 9x multiplier on Caravan (Market) - too much breaks trade
+- 12x multiplier on Caravan (Market) - Market is passable now
 - 12x multiplier on Wheelbarrow and Hand Cart to avoid overspeed
 - 5x multiplier on Hoardings, combined with Architecture prevents hit points overflow
 - 3x multiplier on Bloodlines - 4 seems to crash